Politics and Public Affairs Major

 No more than two cognate courses can come from a single department or program.
 Two need to be courses above the introductory level (199).

-Because off-campus study is an integral part of the PPA major, courses taken off-campus cannot be brought in to replace any of the seven required PPA courses; however, one course from an off-campus program may fulfill a cognate course requirement.
+Because off-campus study is an integral part of the PPA major, courses taken off-campus cannot be brought in to replace any of the eight required PPA courses; however, one course from an off-campus program may fulfill a cognate course requirement.

 Politics and Public Affairs Minor